Free New Hampshire payroll tax

 New Hampshire unemployment insurance

 As an employer, you’re responsible for paying unemployment insurance.
 For 2024, New Hampshire unemployment insurance rates range from 0.1% to 8.5% with a taxable wage base of up to $14,000 per employee per year.
+New employers should use 2.7%.
+The state has the right to adjust its rates quarterly, so look out for notices to make sure you pay the right taxes each quarter.

 And remember to pay your state unemployment insurance on time so that you can get the big FUTA tax credit!

+You’re almost at the finish line!
+Now get your signature ready because after you’ve calculated your employees’ net pay by implementing all deductions, it’s time to write those checks.
+All you have to worry about is paying your employees on time and setting aside any taxes your company is responsible for (FICA and UI payments, we’re looking at you).
 You will need to fill out Forms 940 (annually) and 941 (quarterly), but if you prefer ongoing fulfillment, payment can be made via the EFTPS payment system.
 Find further information on employment tax due dates from the IRS here.

-Additional New Hampshire payroll tax resources:
+Additional New Hampshire payroll tax resources

 If you’re still looking to fill your brain with more juicy payroll tax facts, here are some additional resources and contact information: